 |MSR WindBurner Group||2.5L||230g||20.8||$200|

 The MSR WindBurner Personal Cook System is a highly efficient canister stove for boiling water and rehydrating meals on backpacking trips.
 While it weighs a few more ounces than a Jetboil, it is completely windproof, making it ideal for mountainous routes or locales with an absence of protective trees or vegetation.
-The WindBurner radiant burner is also super durable stove doesn’t have a lot of moving parts that can fail in the field.
+The WindBurner radiant burner is also a super durable stove that doesn’t have a lot of moving parts that can fail in the field.
 If you’re hard on your gear like me, this is one stove system that can take a licking and keep on ticking.
 Highly recommended!

 Disclosure: The author purchased this product.Editor's note: Help support this site by making your next gear purchase through one of the links above.
 Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.